 Through rest, cold therapy, compression wraps and anti-inflammatory medication, initial treatment is centered on pain management and stabilization.
 With a consideration of biomechanics, specific patella taping techniques are applied to control the position of the knee and to correct patella movement or “tracking.”
 When pain and inflammation are at bay, rehabilitation for chondromalacia patella begins with strengthening the vastus medialis oblique muscle.
 It is the muscle located on the inside of the kneecap.
 Learning to contract this muscle in the sitting position is the first objective.
 As therapy continues, patients progress to more difficult exercises as a strong contraction is maintained comfortably.

 Along with muscle contraction exercises, stretching is vital, especially for the iliotibial band (ITB), quadriceps and groin.
 Massage is also a beneficial part of rehabilitation, as it releases tight muscle structures that pull on the patella.
 The aim of strength training and stretching is to help muscles obtain full strength with balance and control.
 Not only does this help patients return to regular activities or sports, it plays a major role in injury prevention.

 For pain relief and functional rehabilitation for your knee injury, contact the Howard Liss, M.D.
-Rehabilitation Institute in Englewood today.
+Rehabilitation Institute in Tenafly today.